AhmedElgaidi/AhmedElgaidi/README.md

 ### Hello there :)
-I am a junior freelance back-end web developer mainly interested in web penetration testing, and I am seeking employment or new opportunities in the field.<br>
+A skilled web developer who is mainly interested in web security and penetration testing.<br>
-I solve problems daily on edabit website and I reached 224 streak days (last updated 4/ 22), check my [Edabit profile](https://edabit.com/user/7kENXQQ8ABiPGfBRD). <br>
-I'm also learning Spanish as a third language (Arabic, English, Spanish) on Duolingo and I reached 513 streak days (last updated 4/ 22), check my [Duolingo profile](https://www.duolingo.com/profile/Ahmed_Elgaidi).

 ### My web skills:
 * Front-end: